rfitzp/TJ/README.md

 The free boundary response of the plasma to specified non-axisymmetric currents flowing in external magnetic field coils is calculated.

+The ideal stability of the plasma is calculated.

 The growth-rates and real frequencies of the unreconnected modes as well as the torque curves and shielding factors at the various rational surfaces are optionally calculated using a three-field reduced-MHD resonant